NuVotifier/NuVotifier/docs/usage.md

 Since we are receiving forwarded votes through plugin messaging and not through network ports, we should set `port` on each of the Minecraft servers to -1.
 This will disable NuVotifier's port, while still allowing it to receive forwarded plugin messaging votes.
-This will only work when using pluginMessaging!
+This will only work when using plugin messaging!

-Since we have all of that configured, we can now move to the Bungeecord NuVotifier configuration.
-It is once again located under `plugins/NuVotifier/` directory (`config.yml`).
+Since we have all of that configured, we can now move to the proxy's NuVotifier configuration.
+It is once again located under `plugins/NuVotifier/` directory (`config.yml` for BungeeCord, `config.toml` for Velocity).
 Like the single server, `port` should be set to an unbound port.
 The default `8192` works well, however you may have to change it depending on your hosting provider.

-Since we are using pluginMessaging based forwarding, lets set `method` under `forwarding` to `pluginMessaging`.
+Since we are using plugin messaging based forwarding, lets set `method` under `forwarding` to `pluginMessaging`.
 Make sure that `channel` is the same channel that you configured your servers to listen to - if you didn't change this value, then the default will work.